chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 ![](/images/docs/effortless-project-rule.png)

-The above rule matches on a node's Chef Server field, which is set to `localhost`.
-This rule works because all Effortless Infra nodes list the `Chef Server` attribute as `localhost`.
+The above rule matches on a node's Chef Infra Server field, which is set to `localhost`.
+This rule works because all Effortless Infra nodes list the `Chef Infra Server` attribute as `localhost`.

 If desired, create subgroups of Effortless Infra nodes by adding a second condition that matches a specific `Chef Policy Name`.